quii/learn-go-with-tests/reading-files.md

 }
 ```

-Re-run the tests and everything should still be working.
+Re-run the tests: everything should be working.

 ### Error handling

-We parked error handling before as we were focused on making the happy-path work.
-Before continuing to iterate on the functionality we should acknowledge that errors can happen when working with files.
-Beyond reading the directory, when we open the individual files we can also get problems so let's change our API (via our tests first, naturally) so that it can return an `error`.
+We parked error handling earlier when we focused on making the happy-path work.
+Before continuing to iterate on the functionality, we should acknowledge that errors can happen when working with files.
+Beyond reading the directory, we can run into problems when we open individual files.
+Let's change our API (via our tests first, naturally) so that it can return an `error`.

 ```go
 func TestNewBlogPosts(t *testing.T) {